WebAssembly/component-model/design/mvp/CanonicalABI.md

-the index of a new `Subtask` is returned, bit-packed with the current state of the `Subtask` (which will either be `STARTING` or `STARTED`). `STARTING` tells the caller that they need to keep the memory for both the arguments and results allocated; `STARTED` tells the caller that the arguments have been ready and thus any argument memory can be reused, but the result buffer has to be kept reserved.
+the index of a new `Subtask` is returned, bit-packed with the current state of the `Subtask` (which will either be `STARTING` or `STARTED`). `STARTING` tells the caller that they need to keep the memory for both the arguments and results allocated; `STARTED` tells the caller that the arguments have been read and thus any argument memory can be reused, but the result buffer has to be kept reserved.
 ```python